Zach Werenski: Columbus Blue Jackets

 On January 26, 2018, Werenski was called to replace fellow defensemen Seth Jones at the 2018 NHL All-Star Game.
 At the conclusion of the season, Werenski tied with Jones for most goals by a Blue Jackets defensemen in a season, with 16.
 After the Blue Jackets were eliminated from the 2018 Stanley Cup playoffs, Werenski revealed he had been playing with an undisclosed shoulder injury that had never healed in October.
 During the post season, Werenski had surgery on his shoulder and was expected to miss 5–6 months.

 On September 9, 2019, the Blue Jackets signed Werenski to a three-year, $15 million contract extension.

 On December 31, 2019, Werenski scored a hat-trick in a 4–1 Blue Jackets' win over the Florida Panthers and former goaltender teammate, Sergei Bobrovsky.
 Werenski finished the shortened 2019–20 season leading the league in goals by defensemen with 20.

 Werenski (right) checking Lars Eller in February 2022.

 On April 9, 2021, Werenski was ruled out for the remainder of the 2020–21 season due to a sports hernia.

 Werenski signed a six-year, $57.5 million contract extension with the Blue Jackets on July 29, 2021.
 After re-signing with the team, Werenski was described as becoming "the face of the franchise".

 The 2024–25 season proved to be a breakout year for both Werenski and his team, which narrowly missed qualification to the 2025 Stanley Cup playoffs.
 He finished second in league scoring among defensemen (behind only Cale Makar), and set single-season records for a Blue Jackets defenseman in goals (23), assists (59) and points (82).
 For the first time in his career he was named a finalist for the James Norris Memorial Trophy, awarded by the Professional Hockey Writers' Association to the league's best defenseman.

+Werenski again finished second in defenseman scoring during the 2025–26 season, posting 22 goals and 59 assists in 75 games played, his 81 points being behind only Evan Bouchard of the Edmonton Oilers.
+Despite this, the Blue Jackets again came up short of playoff qualification.
+Werenski was ultimately awarded the James Norris Memorial Trophy as the league's top defenseman, becoming the first Blue Jackets player to win the award.